iiiceburg/hooli-trd-cloudrun/README.md

 ## Notes

-- The `cloudrun.tf` file defines the Cloud Run service, including the container image and traffic configuration.
+- The `cloudrun.tf` file defines the Cloud Run service, including the container image, resource limits, and autoscaling configuration.
 - Ensure that the container image is updated in the Terraform configuration before applying changes.
 - For more advanced configurations, refer to the [Terraform Google Cloud Run documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloud_run_v2_service).